alfr1903/container-workshop/02-run-app-in-container/README.md

 }
 ```

+The content above is also identical to `next-workshop-cheat/app/api/chat/route.ts`
+if you would rather like to copy the contents from there

 Before you continue on the tasks make sure that your
 application (or
 the cheat project) is running locally.

 1. Make sure your current working directory
-   is `/container-workshop/02-dockerfile/react-workshop`. _Run `pwd`
+   is `/container-workshop/02-run-app-in-container/next-workshop`. _Run `pwd`
    if unsure_.
-2. Start up the frontend:
+2. Start up the frontend by building it:
     1. `npm install`
-    2. `npm start`
-3. Open a new terminal window
-4. Start up the backend:
-    1. `cd backend`
-    2. `npm install`
+    2. `npm run build -- --no-lint`
     3. `npm start`
-5. Open a web browser and go to `http://localhost:3000` and try to
+3. Open a web browser and go to `http://localhost:3000` and try to
    fetch some recipes!

 ### Task 2.1 - Dockerfile and Image